zettajs/zettajs.github.io/reference/_posts/2014-06-13-JavaScript-Scouts.md

 description: Reference docs for zetta-scout
 ---

+>Note: This topic has been relocated to the [Zetta doc wiki](https://github.com/zettajs/zetta/wiki/Scout), the new home for all Zetta documentation.
+Please bookmark the [doc wiki](https://github.com/zettajs/zetta/wiki) for future reference.

 #### Class: Zetta.Scout

 This is a class you inherit from when writing custom device drivers.
 Scouts are used to search for devices with external node modules, or protocols.